-- There are more than 37 domestic commercial banks in Vietnam, with the sector dominated by four largest state-owned banks.
-There are eight wholly foreign owned banks, 51 branches of foreign banks and 51 representative offices of foreign banks.
+- There are 35 domestic commercial banks in Vietnam, four of which are fully state-owned and 31 are joint-stock banks.
+There are 10 wholly foreign-owned banks, and around 50 representative offices of foreign banks and around 50 branches of foreign banks.

-- The supply of foreign exchange in Vietnam has been limited in the past, however, foreign exchange reserves hit a record high of USD40 billion in 2016.
+- The supply of foreign exchange in Vietnam has been limited in the past, however, foreign exchange reserves hit USD63.5 billion at the end of June 2018.

 - The banking industry is regulated by the central bank, the State Bank of Vietnam.
 It is working to bring Vietnam's banks closer to meeting international regulatory standards.
 Foreign-exchange controls are also overseen by the State Bank of Vietnam.